Establishes a television recycling and recovery program.

 "Recoverer" means a person or entity that reuses or recycles.

-(1) Means processing (including disassembling, dismantling, or shredding) covered televisions or their components to recover a useable product;
+(1) Means processing, including disassembling, dismantling, or shredding, covered televisions or their components to recover a useable product; but

 (2) Does not include any process defined as incineration under applicable laws or rules.

-"Retailer" means any person who offers covered televisions for sale, other than resale by the purchaser, through any means, including directly to a consumer, including sales outlets, catalogs, or the Internet.
+"Retailer" means any person who offers covered televisions for sale, other than resale by the purchaser, through any means, including sales outlets, catalogs, or the Internet.

-"Sell" or "sale" means any transfer for consideration of title, including but not limited to transactions conducted through sales outlets, catalogs, or the Internet but excluding leasing.
+"Sell" or "sale" means any transfer for consideration of title, including transactions conducted through sales outlets, catalogs, or the Internet but excluding leasing.

 "Television manufacturer" means a person who: